chk1994/first-report/tool_assessment.md

 1. Link records concerning the same individual.
 1. Infer the value of one attribute based on other values.

+This allows for researchers to retrieve data for research purposes without violating privacy concerns.

-There are 2 ways to ensure anonymity of data:
+There are 3 ways to ensure anonymity of data:
 1. [k-anonymity](https://en.wikipedia.org/wiki/K-anonymity).
 This is implemented by:
     1. Suppression.
 For instance, all or some values of a particular column may be omitted through replacing it with a "\*".
     1. Generalisation.
 For instance, the medical condition can be replaced by a more general term (e.g., “Cardiovascular disease” replaced by “Heart-related”).